shaunadoo97/First-Portfolio/README.md

 ## Credits and Codes

-Ensuring that I will mention and credit to those who helped me.
+Ensuring that I will mention and credit to those who helped me with my project to try understand now things work.

-Links:

-YouTube:
+I used Love Running Navbar and Footer to help me get started but tweaked in my own ways.

+Home Page - Love Running Project to help me get started, then moving on from there to set my own homepage up.

+Gallery: https://www.youtube.com/watch?v=VoiTgM8yjc8&list=LL&index=4 I used this to try help me guide until i start tweaking it to my own liking aswell as applying my own media queries to it.

+Contact form: https://www.youtube.com/watch?v=f0DcnrpeBv8 I used this to try learn how to form a contact form and then moved on to tweak to my own liking.

+Also thank you to my menot for his advice/feedbacks on how I could improve my project.